Wrath of the Immortals

 Wrath of the Immortals, written by Aaron Allston, is a boxed set for the Dungeons & Dragons (D&D) fantasy role-playing game first published by TSR in 1992, revising the rules of the Immortals Rules box set that was originally released in 1986.

 Publication history

 The Dungeons & Dragons Rules Cyclopedia was first published in 1991, compiling and revising the major rules from the Dungeons & Dragons Basic Rules, Expert Rules, Companion Rules, and Master Rules boxed sets.
-Instead of also adding the major rules from the Immortals Rules box set to the Rules Cyclopedia, TSR published a separate product in 1992: Wrath of the Immortals.
+Instead of also adding the major rules from the Immortals Rules box set to the Rules Cyclopedia, TSR published Wrath of the Immortals as a separate product in 1992.

 The box set contains two books: the 128-page core rulebook titled Codex of the Immortals and a 96-page campaign setting titled The Immortals' Fury.
 The set also includes two poster-sized maps that go with the latter book.
 Both books were written by Aaron Allston, who also worked on the Rules Cyclopedia.
 Jeff Easley and Terry Dykstra also returned to provide the cover and interior artwork, respectively.